Vesper (film): Plot

-Vesper wants to communicate with the citadel so that they can come and pick up Camellia but the only transmitter is with Jonas.
+Vesper wants to communicate with the citadel so that they can come and pick up Camellia but the only transmitter in the area is with Jonas.
 When Vesper reveals to Camellia that Elias is dead, the woman mourns him deeply.
-Vesper realizes that Camellia isn't human — she is a very advanced Jug who looks exactly like a human and has emotions.
-Elias was her creator but making a sapient Jug is a crime, and so he and Camellia needed to escape.
+Vesper realizes that Camellia isn't human — she is a very advanced Jug created by Elias that looks exactly like a human and has emotions.
+Making a sapient Jug is a crime so Elias and Camellia needed to escape.

 Vesper uses seeds stolen from her uncle Jonas' farm for an experiment involving samples from the synthetic Camellia.
 Camellia plays a tune from a musical instrument that causes the "locked" bacteria in the seeds to unlock.
 Vesper assumes she found a way to "unlock" the citadel seeds and make them fertile so they will never starve again.

 Jonas comes to the house and Vesper and Camellia manage to overpower him.
 Vesper makes a deal: if he leaves them alone he can have the seeds and enough food.
 Jonas goes back to his place and calls the citadel, revealing to them Camellia's location.
 Soldiers from the citadel arrive and kill Jonas before going to Vesper's house.

-Camellia and Vesper run while Darius stays behind and holds off the soldiers by blowing up the house's reactor.
+Camellia and Vesper run while Darius stays behind and holds off the soldiers by blowing up the house's generator.
 Vesper runs toward the house but Camellia stops her, reminding her that she has the seeds and can change the world.
 After they successfully fight off two of the soldiers, Camellia sedates Vesper and surrenders herself to a soldier.

 When Vesper wakes up, she returns to her burnt down house and buries some of the altered seeds.
 Four of Jonas' kids find her and Vesper decides to let them join her as she travels south.
 Vesper and the children see a Pilgrim and follow them to a makeshift tower built by Pilgrims.
 Vesper climbs to the top to see her surroundings.
 She first looks toward the citadels flying over scorched earth, then turns to face the expansive forest.
 She takes the remaining seeds and lets the wind spread them.